RonBecky/2DFootball_Firebase/readme.md

 1. create env folder using `py -m virtualenv env` and activate by using `env\Scripts\activate`.
 2. Clone the repository.
-3. Install the requirements using `pip install -r .\requirements.txt`.
+3. Go to 2DFootball_Firebase file using `cd ./2DFootball_Firebase` and install the requirements using `pip install -r .\requirements.txt`.
 4. Run the script `py ./main.py`.

 ## Gameplay